box/developer.box.com/guides/folders/single/copy.md

   https://github.com/box/developer.box.com/blob/main/content/guides/folders/single/copy.md
 ---
 # Copy Folder

+Creates a copy of a folder within a destination folder.

+The original folder will not be changed.

 To copy a folder in Box you will need to provide our API with the `id` of the `parent` folder that you would like to copy the folder into.